allwefantasy/BYZER-RETRIEVAL/README.md

 Then copy the jar file and dependency to the ray cluster.
 Suppose you put all the jars in `/home/winubuntu/softwares/byzer-retrieval-lib/`.

-Also make sure `byzerllm` is installed in your python environment of ray cluster.

 That's all.